 Plan Ahead For Left Overs

 Don’t let the leftovers go to waste either.
-Re-purpose them in the next few days.
+Re-purpose the loads of leftovers in the next few days.

 Create a plan ahead of time.
-Think about what recipes you can create that you and your family can enjoy for the whole week.
+Think about what recipes you can create for your holiday meal that you and your family can enjoy for the whole week.
 Such as:

 - turkey croquettes

 Just because you’re the host it doesn’t mean you have to do it all.

 Mix it up!
 Have your guests bring a dish or Thanksgiving appetizers to contribute.
 You might find a new favorite recipe when your guests bring a side dish, an appetizer, a dessert, a main dish, or a drink.